ChrisCummins/phd/docs/2018_07_issta/artifact_evaluation/README.md

 ./03_evaluate_harness/data/results    # Results from our machines
 ```

-You could add new results to this directory by either running the previous
+You could add new results to this directory by running the previous step on
-step on multiple OpenCL devices.
-Once a testcase has results from three or more
+multiple OpenCL devices.
+Once a test case has results from three or more
 devices, it will be difftested.
 Alternatively you could modify individual
 results files, such as by changing the returncode, to simulate different
-testcase outcomes, and observe how that influences the classification of
+test case outcomes, and observe how that influences the classification of
 results.